 4 - Nutritional Yeast

 While it may not be a cheese, nutritional yeast is an excellent dairy-free option for making Alfredo sauce.
-It has a nutty, cheesy flavor that adds depth to the dish without any dairy.
+It has a nutty, cheesy flavor that improves the dish without any dairy.

 Nutritional yeast is made from deactivated yeast and often used as a vegan substitute for cheese in dishes like mac and cheese or alfredo sauce.
 It's also packed with vitamin B12, giving your dish a healthy boost.